 It was hokum but it obviously captured people’s imagination.
 It survived some famously wooden performances (particularly in the TV series) and it was boosted by one of the best songs ever written and performed by Queen (‘Who Wants To Live Forever’).

 Designed by Jack Caesar and Alessio Cavatore, and published by River Horse, Highlander: The Board Game isn’t the first attempt to immortalise Highlander in game form.
-As is hinted at in the new game’s title, we previously had Highlander: The Card Game (designed by Mike Sager and published in 1996) and, tho’ we’ve not yet seen a copy here at Board’s Eye View, B&B Games Studio last year published Highlander: The Duel, a two-player game designed by Chris Castagnetto.
+As is hinted at in the new game’s title, we previously had Highlander: The Card Game (designed by Mike Sager and published in 1996) and B&B Games Studio last year published Highlander: The Duel, a two-player game designed by Chris Castagnetto.

 Highlander: The Board Game is for 2–6 players.
 As you’d expect, it all boils down to combat, but, along the way you’ll be trying to buff up your character and you’ll be involved in some deck manipulation, because this is a game that utilises both cards and dice.